Jordyggg/gr-oneseg/README.md

     make && sudo make install
     sudo ldconfig

-FOR another Operative Systems and different location for the intallation of GNU Radio  in needed the following instructions:
+FOR another Operative Systems and different location for the installation of GNU Radio  in needed the following instructions:

 git clone https://github.com/Jordyggg/gr-oneseg.git
     cd gr-oneseg